 That’s why you’re the lawyer.
 You’ve got to make fast decisions.
 You’ve got to be able to figure out what’s in your client’s benefit when its offered, instead of wasting everybody’s time.
 Well, now we’ve waited [sic] everybody’s time.

 Were you arrested or convicted in Central Florida for a criminal offense?
-You will want to make sure that you contact Ashley M. Aulls, P.A. before your sentencing hearing.
+You will want to make sure that you contact The Law Office of Ashley Aulls, P.A. before your sentencing hearing.